phdussud/pico-dirtyJtag/README.md

 ...
 ```

 You can connect to JTAG functionality using `UrJTAG`, `openFPGALoader` or other JTAG tools.
+Depending on how your system is set up, you may have to run these commands as root.

 For example, using `openFPGALoader`, the following command will connect to the Pico and read the IDCODE from the attached device: